 On November 8, 2018, the group of 65 left at around 1 am from an area outside of Velika Kladusa and walked towards the Croatian border.
 When they reached the border after four hours, around 5 am, they slept in a forest.
 Later, they walked again for about one hour until they came upon a road around 15 km north of Velika Kladusa, on the Croatian side of the border.
 The group rested on the side of the road for just one or two minutes before a light green, jeep-like “army car” with either five or six officers drove towards them.
 This car was soon followed by another, similar car with another six officers.

 Most of the group tried to escape by running into the nearby forest.
 The officers shouted:

 One of them fired a gun three times – two shots in the air and one in the ground, towards the general direction of the group.
 Most of the group stopped running.

 ”All people they catch.”

 The officers then called for backup.
 While they were waiting for it to arrive, they took photos and videos of the individuals.
-Afterwards, they were loaded into cars, and brought back to the border.
-The cars were very crowded, with approximately 25 persons crammed inside.
+Afterwards, they were loaded into vans, and brought back to the border.
+The vans were very crowded, with approximately 25 persons crammed inside.

 At the border, they had to get off the van five by five.
 The officers locked the door after every five and beat them.